Top 5 Benefits of Paid Search Campaigns

-With more than 3.5 billion Google searches performed each day, most companies and nonprofits understand the importance of showing up for relevant search queries.
+With more than 8.5 billion Google searches performed each day, most companies and nonprofits understand the importance of showing up for relevant search queries.
 There are a few different ways to increase a website’s visibility in search results, most notably search engine optimization (SEO) and search engine marketing (SEM or paid search).
 SEO focuses on strategies to increase organic rankings and SEM uses paid advertising to display websites in search results.
 While both are critical assets to any digital marketing plan, paid search has its own set of advantages that are worth discussing.
-There are a few different paid search platforms available, but Google Adwords is the most popular (with about 65% of the market share).
-I’ve put together a list of my favorite advantages of paid search campaigns and some helpful tips for conducting them.
+There are a few different paid search platforms available, but Google Ads, formerly Google AdWords, is the most popular with about 92% of the market share.
+We have put together a list of our favorite advantages of paid search campaigns and some helpful tips for conducting them.

 Whether the goal is to increase awareness of a new service, sell more products, or expand an email-marketing list, paid search can play an important role in accomplishing business goals.
-Within Adwords, your campaign manager is able to research the terms used to find your products or services and bid on those keywords.
-I recommend starting out with 10-20 keywords so you’re able to see how each performs before making any changes.
+Within Google Ads, your campaign manager can research the terms used to find your products or services and bid on those keywords.
+We recommend starting out with 15-25 keywords so you’re able to see how each performs before making any changes.
 There are also a variety of ad-targeting tools available that allow for very granular targeting, such as targeting by location, device, language, time of day, and even previous web visits.

 In addition, paid search is different than many traditional marketing channels because it allows potential customers to come to you as they’re seeking out the specific product or service you provide.

 Quick to Execute.

 Contrary to SEO, you’re able to see results with paid search in a very short timeframe.
 An SEO strategy can often take months to increase visibility in search (if you’re looking for SEO tips, check out our approaches to writing your website), whereas paid search allows you to show up immediately for the keywords you want to target.